-I have also had the great honor of training with Dan Libby at the Veteran's Yoga Project, Love Your Brain Yoga, Yoga & the 12 Steps of Recovery, and Move with Me Yoga Adventures.
-During Covid, I became a trained Family Peer Recovery Specialist with the Richmond Behavioral Health Authority.
-Decades ago, I earned an M.A. in American Literature and, in 2015, an M.A. in Religious Studies.
-In 2018, I completed In-Depth yoga studies at Sun and Moon in Arlington, Virginia, to become a RYT200 with the Yoga Alliance.
-Through all of this, some of my fondest memories come from having taught middle and high school English, led group yoga in an after-school setting, and enjoyed doing mindfulness workshops with kids ages 5-8.
+Apparently I love to take classes!
+Back "during Covid," I became a trained Family Peer Recovery Specialist with the Richmond Behavioral Health Authority.
+And decades ago, I earned an M.A. in American Literature and, in 2015 I completed an M.A. in Religious Studies.
+Through all of this, some of my fondest memories come from teaching middle and high school English, leading group yoga in an after-school setting, and guiding mindfulness workshops with kids ages 5-8.
 All of these experiences support not only my teaching but also my volunteerism with Capital Caring Health, one of the first and largest hospice and palliative care nonprofits in the U.S